jeatt/jeatt.github.io/about/cookies.md

 ## What are cookies?

-Normally cookies are something delicious that you eat with coffee (to the horror of many I favour an oat and raisin over a chocolate chip),  but in this case cookies are small data files which are created and stored in your browser as you use the web.
+Normally cookies are something delicious that you eat with coffee but in this case cookies are small data files which are created and stored in your browser as you use the web.
+Nearly all websites use cookies of some description and they're needed to make things like shopping carts work.

+## What cookies are used on this website?

-Nearly all websites use cookies of some description, but the only ones which are being used on this website are from Google Analytics, a third party service which collects anonymous user data and allows me to see how people are using my website.
+ The only cookies which are used on this website are from Google Analytics which collects anonymous user data so that I can see how my website is being used, and a nameless cookie from Fontdeck which is required to receive fonts securely.

 ## Why are you telling me this?

-Since 2012, European law has required website owners to inform their users about what cookies are being used on their websites, and what they are being used for.
-Although the law wasn't really created for small websites like this it applies to them regardless, and I can't expect you to trust me to work on your website if I'm not aware of the laws which apply to my profession.
+Since May 2012 European law has required website owners to tell their users what cookies are being used on a websites and what they are being used for.
+The law wasn't really created for small websites like this but it applies to them regardless, and I can't expect you to trust me to work on your website if I don't know the relevant laws.
+If you're interested in this kind of thing then the Information Commissioner's Office has [a good write up](http://ico.org.uk/for_organisations/privacy_and_electronic_communications/the_guide/cookies).

-## What cookies are used on this website?

 ## What if I don't like cookies?

-Not everyone has a sweet tooth, and you can use this link to [disable cookies on this website](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced#optout).
-This will delete any Google Analytics cookies which were set by this website, and create a single cookie with a very long life time which will prevent Google Analytics cookies from being restored.
+Not everyone has a sweet tooth so you can  <a href="javascript:gaOptout()">use this link to disable tracking cookies</a> on this website.
+This will delete any Google Analytics cookies which have been set by this website and replace them with a single cookie with a very long life time.
+The only thing this cookie does is prevent the Google Analytics tracking cookies from being restored.

+The Fontdeck cookie can't be disabled but this website wouldn't work very well without it.
+If you're not comfortable with that then the only option is to stop using my website.